DanielAmenou/create-request/README.md

   .withoutCsrfProtection(); // Or disable all automatic CSRF protection
 ```

-### Integrating with Backend Frameworks

-Most modern frameworks support CSRF protection out of the box.
-The library works seamlessly with:

-- **Laravel**: Automatically reads XSRF-TOKEN cookie and sends X-XSRF-TOKEN header
-- **Rails**: Works with the Rails CSRF token system
-- **Django**: Compatible with Django's CSRF middleware
-- **Express.js + csurf**: Works with the csurf middleware token pattern

 ## Performance Considerations

 create-request is designed to be lightweight and efficient: